 To match up with the Webflow Collection List structure:

-[data-carousel="container"]– goes on theCollection List Wrapper(if you don't care for navigation buttons), or anywhere as an ancestor of theCollection List Wrapper.[data-carousel="track"]– goes on theCollection List– goes on the (you guessed it!)
+[data-carousel-container]– either goes on theCollection List Wrapper(if you don't care for navigation buttons), or anywhere as an ancestor of theCollection List Wrapper.[data-carousel-track]– goes on theCollection List– goes on the (you guessed it!)

 <div data-carousel="track">